thomasclarke1969/documentation/quick-start/ios/install.md

 #Installation

-This quick start guide will get you up and running with sending messages as quickly as possible.
+This Quick Start guide will get you up and running with sending messages as quickly as possible.

 ```emphasis
 Before you get started, we highly recommend that you download the [Quick Start iOS XCode project](https://github.com/layerhq/quick-start-ios).